Blood transfusion (BT) therapy involves transfusing whole blood or blood components (specific portion or fraction of blood lacking in the patient).

 Warm blood at room temperature before transfusion to prevent chills.

-Identify client properly.
+Identify the client properly.
 Two Nurses check the client’s identification.

 Use needle gauge 18 to 19(cannula) to allow easy flow of blood.